-- 1. Member States shall ensure that district heating and cooling suppliers provide information to end-consumers on their energy performance and the share of renewable energy in their systems.
+- 1. Member States shall ensure that district heating and cooling suppliers provide information to end-consumers on their energy performance and the share of renewable energy in their systems in an easy to access manner, such as on suppliers' websites or bills in accordance with point (3)(b) of Annex VIIa of [amending Directive 2012/27/EU, COM(2016) 761].
 Such information shall be in accordance with standards used under Directive 2010/31/EU. - 2.
-Member States shall lay down the necessary measures to allow customers of those district heating or cooling systems which are not 'efficient district heating and cooling' within the meaning of Article 2(41) of Directive 2012/27/EU to disconnect from the system in order to produce heating or cooling from renewable energy sources themselves, or to switch to another supplier of heat or cold which has access to the system referred to in paragraph 4. - 3.
+Member States shall lay down the necessary measures and conditions to allow customers of those district heating or cooling systems which are not 'efficient district heating and cooling' within the meaning of Article 2(41) of Directive 2012/27/EU to: - a) disconnect from the system in order to produce heating or cooling from renewable energy sources themselves; or - b) upon request, to be provided with supply from renewable energy sources and waste heat or cold through the system for which they are connected to. - Disconnection under point a) may be made conditional on the compensation for the undepreciated portion of assets needed to provide heat and cold to that customer., or to switch to another supplier of heat or cold which has access to the system referred to in paragraph 4. - 3.
 Member States may restrict the right to disconnect or switch supplier to customers who can prove that the planned alternative supply solution for heating or cooling results in a significantly better energy performance.
-The performance assessment of the alternative supply solution may be based on the Energy Performance Certificate as defined in Directive 2010/31/EU. - 4.
-Member States shall lay down the necessary measures to ensure that operators of district heating or cooling systems connect and purchase heat and cold produced from renewable energy sources and waste heat and cold from third party suppliers when they organise procurement of heat and cold supply: - a) to meet demand from new customers; - b) to replace existing heat and cold generation capacities; and - c) to expand existing heat and cold generation capacities.
+The performance assessment of the alternative supply solution may be based on the Energy Performance Certificate as defined in Directive 2010/31/EU.